MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 ### 3.2 [iOS only] Integrate the iOS SDK manually

-We **strongly** recommend integrating the SDK using Cocoapods as described above.
+We **strongly** recommend integrating the SDK via Cocoapods as described above.
 Nonetheless, it's also possible to integrate the SDK manually.

 #### 3.2.1 Download the binaries